netgroup/kubernetes-playground/README.md

 ## Components

-1. "Controller": a Docker container where we run an Ansible instance to configure the whole environment
+1. "Controller": a Docker container where we run an Ansible instance to configure the whole environment (the Docker container runs in a separate VM)
-1. 1x Kubernetes Master
+1. 1x Kubernetes Master VM
-1. 3x Kubernetes Minions
+1. 3x Kubernetes Minions VMs
 1. A hyper-converged, cloud native storage cluster managed with [GlusterFS](https://github.com/gluster/gluster-kubernetes) and [Heketi](https://github.com/heketi/heketi)
 1. A monitoring solution based on [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/)